Organic burial pods, green burial, or human composting are forms of eco-friendly burials.

 Jae Rhim Lee is an artist who focuses on environmentally responsible human body disposition.
 Creator of the Infinity Burial Project, Lee is a strong proponent of the “decompiculture” approach to body disposition.
-This mindset is one that encourages individuals to come to terms with the inevitability of decomposition and death, and supports honest, open discussions about environmentally responsible burial options that give back to the earth rather than contribute to pollution and chemical leeching.

 That said, Lee’s proposal is still far-fetched, even for the most accepting among us.

 She spearheads the “Infinity Burial Project”.
 This project proposes that mushrooms can filter the toxic, poisonous chemicals used in burial before reaching the environment.
 The project has created a biodegradable suit of mushroom spores and microorganisms designed to feed on decomposing flesh—also, the suit “aids in the decomposition process” in the place of a traditional coffin.

 When carefully examined, however, Lee’s process seems to raise more questions than answers.
 Which of the toxins in the human body are detrimental to the environment?
 How do mushrooms remove those toxins from the body and prevent them from leaching into surrounding soil?

 Lee does attempt to address some of these questions, but it is far from satisfying.
 For example, when answering the question: “Do the level of toxins in humans really matter?”
 Lee’s website states: “By being buried in the Infinity Burial Suit, you are helping the environment, which we believe is a valid cause, no matter how small the contribution.”
 While this sentiment certainly has some truth, it isn’t easy to trust a garment that has yet to undergo thorough testing and cannot provide solid evidence of its environmental impact.